bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/introduction.md

 2. An [**elliptical**](../the-orbit-equation/elliptical-orbits.md) or [**hyperbolic**](../the-orbit-equation/hyperbolic-trajectories.md) trajectory to transfer from the orbit of the initial planet to the orbit of the final planet.
 The focus of this trajectory is the Sun.
 3. A [**hyperbolic trajectory**](../the-orbit-equation/hyperbolic-trajectories.md) on arrival at the final planet.
 The focus of this trajectory is the final planet.
 This trajectory starts at the point where the gravitational influence of the final planet is stronger than the Sun.

-These three trajectories are shown in {numref}`fig:interplanetary-transfer`, which shows a Hohmann transfer from the initial planet to the final planet.
+These three trajectories are shown in @fig:interplanetary-transfer, which shows a Hohmann transfer from the initial planet to the final planet.
 The Hohmann transfer is the most efficient type of orbital transfer, so it's a good basis for comparison.
 However, any trajectory that intersects the orbits of the initial and final planets can be used for the transfer.

 :::{figure} ../images/interplanetary-transfer.svg
 :name: fig:interplanetary-transfer